minzhuogoogle/baremetalcluster/README.md

 There are multiple load-balance schemes for Bare-Metal Cluster.
 Here we use a hybrid Load-balancer scheme bundled in Control Nodes in cluster.

 1. Multi-cluster in same network

-   Build 2 BM clusters
+   1.1 Build multiple BM clusters

-   Adding fwd entries in all nodes to allow L2 connectivity among all nodes in all cluster
+   1.2 Adding fwd entries in all nodes to allow L2 connectivity among all nodes in all cluster

 2. Multi-cluster in different networks

-  Build 2 BM clusters
+  2.1 Build multiple BM clusters

-  Build gateway VM which has 2 Vxlan interfaces
+  2.2 Build gateway VM which has Vxlan interface per cluster

-  On all control nodes add routers to L2 subnet in the other cluster On all nodes add routers to load-balancer in the other cluster *Bootstrap can be used as the gateway too ideally.
+  2.3 On all control nodes add routers to L2 subnet in the other cluster

+  2.3 On all nodes add routers to load-balancer in the other cluster *Bootstrap can be used as the gateway too ideally.